Ronni Brown, DDS, MPH, FADI is a dentist, researcher, speaker and author who bridges the gap between dentistry, public health, and substance abuse.

 Every single day, I see patients whose teeth have been destroyed by drugs that they have either smoked, swallowed, injected or snorted.
 What has changed, however, is the knowledge, communication, and treatment strategies that I have learned which allows me to provide predictable and high quality dental care to my patients.

-As I speak across the country and meet dentists, hygienists, assistants and office personnel, I realize that almost every practice has patients with substance abuse disorders.
+As I speak internationally and across the country meeting dentists, hygienists, assistants and office personnel, I realize that almost every practice has patients with substance abuse disorders.

 My presentations aim to provide all staff members with the skills necessary to become competent in recognizing, managing and treating these patients.
 I believe that if we educate ourselves about the perils of addiction then together we can treat our patients with confidence, sensitivity, and honesty.